-The attachment object storage contains streams and sub-storages which store properties pertaining to one attachment object.
+The Attachment object storage contains streams and sub-storages which store properties pertaining to one Attachment object.

-The following MUST be true for attachment object storages:
+The following MUST be true for Attachment object storages:

-- The attachment object storage representing the first attachment object MUST be named "attach_version1.0#0000000".
-The storage representing the second MUST be named "attach_version1.0#00000001" and so on.
-The digit prefix MUST be in hexadecimal, for example the storage name for the eleventh attachment object MUST be "attach_version1.0#0000000A"<3>. - There MUST be exactly one property stream and it MUST contain entries for all properties of the attachment object. - There MUST be exactly one stream for each variable length property of the attachment object, as specified in section 2.1.2. - There MUST be exactly one stream for each fixed length multi-valued property of the attachment object, as specified in section 2.1.3.1 - For each variable length multi-valued property of the attachment object, if there are N values, there MUST be N + 1 streams, as specified in section 2.1.3.2. - If the attachment object itself is a message object, there MUST be an embedded message object storage under the attachment object storage. - If the attachment object has a value of afStorage [MS-OXCMSG] for PidTagAttachMethod [MS-OXPROPS] property, then there MUST be a custom attachment storage under the attachment object storage.
+- The Attachment object storage representing the first Attachment object is named "attach_version1.0#00000000".
+The storage representing the second is named "attach_version1.0#00000001" and so on.
+The digit prefix is in hexadecimal, for example the storage name for the eleventh Attachment object is "attach_version1.0#0000000A" <3> - There is exactly one property stream and it contains entries for all properties of the Attachment object. - There is exactly one stream for each variable length property of the Attachment object, as specified in section 2.1.2. - There is exactly one stream for each fixed length multi-valued property of the Attachment object, as specified in section 2.1.3.1. - For each variable length multi-valued property of the Attachment object, if there are N values, there are N + 1 streams, as specified in section 2.1.3.2. - If the Attachment object itself is a Message object, there is an Embedded Message object storage under the Attachment object storage. - If the Attachment object has a value of afStorage [MS-OXCMSG] for PidTagAttachMethod[MS-OXPROPS] property, then there is a custom attachment storage under the Attachment object storage.

-For any named properties on the attachment object, the corresponding mapping information MUST be present in the named property mapping storage.
+For any named properties on the Attachment object, the corresponding mapping information MUST be present in the named property mapping storage.

-2.2.2.1 Embedded Message Object Storage
+2.2.2.1 Embedded Message object Storage

-The .MSG file format specification defines separate storage semantics for embedded message objects.
-First, as for any other attachment object, an attachment object storage MUST be created for them.
-Any properties on the attachment object MUST be stored under the attachment object storage, as would be done for a regular attachment object.
+The MSG file format specification defines separate storage semantics for embedded Message objects.
+First, as for any other Attachment object, an Attachment object storage is created for them.
+Any properties on the Attachment object are stored under the Attachment object storage, as would be done for a regular Attachment object.

-Then within that attachment object storage, a sub-storage with the name

-"substg1.0_3701000D" MUST be created.
-All properties of the embedded message object MUST be contained inside this storage and MUST follow the regular property storage semantics.
+Then within that Attachment object storage, a sub-storage with the name "substg1.0_3701000D" MUST be created.
+All properties of the Embedded Message object are contained inside this storage and follow the regular property storage semantics.

-If there are multiple levels of attachment objects-for example, if the embedded message object further has attachment objects, they MUST be represented by sub-storages contained in the embedded message object's storage and follow the regular storage semantics for attachment objects.
-For each recipient object of the embedded message object, there MUST be a recipient object storage contained in the embedded message object storage.
+If there are multiple levels of Attachment objects; for example, if the Embedded Message object further has Attachment objects, they are represented by sub-storages contained in the Embedded Message object's storage and follow the regular storage semantics for Attachment objects.
+For each Recipient object of the Embedded Message object, there is a Recipient object storage contained in the Embedded Message object storage.

-However, named property mapping information for any named properties on the embedded message object MUST be stored in the named property mapping storage under the top level and the embedded message object MUST NOT contain a named property mapping storage.
+However, named property mapping information for any named properties on the Embedded Message object MUST be stored in the named property mapping storage under the top level and the Embedded Message object MUST NOT contain a named property mapping storage.

-The embedded message object can have different Unicode state than the message object containing it, and so its Unicode state MUST be checked as specified in section 2.1.2.
+The Embedded Message object can have different Unicode state than the Message object containing it, and so its Unicode state MUST be checked as specified in section 2.1.2.

-It is important to understand the difference between the properties on the attachment object and the properties on the embedded message object that the attachment object represents.
-An example of a property on the attachment object would be PidTagDisplayName [MS-OXPROPS] which is a property that all attachment objects MUST have irrespective of whether they represent embedded message objects or regular attachment objects.
-Such properties are stored in the attachment object storage.
-An example of a property on an embedded message object is PidTagSubject [MS-OXPROPS] and it MUST be contained in the embedded message object storage.
+It is important to understand the difference between the properties on the Attachment object and the properties on the Embedded Message object that the Attachment object represents.
+An example of a property on the Attachment object would be PidTagDisplayName[MS-OXPROPS] which is a property that all Attachment objects have irrespective of whether they represent Embedded Message objects or regular Attachment objects.
+Such properties are stored in the Attachment object storage.
+An example of a property on an Embedded Message object is PidTagSubject [MS-OXPROPS] and it is contained in the Embedded Message object storage.